gobuffalo/docs/templates/en/docs/testing.md

 $ buffalo test -m "FooMethod"
 ```

-This will iterate through all packages and run any test that matches "FooMethod" in any package.
+This will iterate through all packages and run any test that matches `FooMethod` in any package.
 To limit to one package,
 specify the package name:

 ```bash